syth3/my-budget/README.md

 # custom-budget
 I got fed up with the budgeting software out there and decided to make my own.
-Here is what I would like to do with this project:
+So, with the help of my trusty Raspberry Pi, here is what I would like to do with this project:

 1. Enable the Pi to send and receive SMS
 2. Enable the Pi to receive SMS regarding the Date, Withdrawl/Deposit, Category, and Description of a transaction